 Use antibacterial soap and alcohol wipes to remove any dirt or debris.
 Make sure to rinse thoroughly afterward.

-Can you numb nipples before piercing?
+Can you numb your nipples before piercing?

 Yes!
 There are many ways to numb nipples before getting pierced.